Maschinenraum expands further: TROESTER becomes part of the innovation eco system

 The family-owned company TROESTER, internationally known for machinery and plant engineering for rubber and plastics processing, becomes part of the Maschinenraum.
 The alliance of more than 40 SMEs as well as university partners and other innovators is working together on the digital transformation of German SMEs.
 TROESTER, a family-owned company, wants to use the exchange with other members of the Maschinenraum to gain new impetus in dealing with challenges in corporate culture, sustainability and product innovation, among other things.

-The company was founded in 1892 by Paul Troester – today, around 650 employees work globally at locations in Germany, China, the USA and Russia, among others.
+The company was founded in 1892 by Paul Troester – today, around 650 employees work globally at locations in Germany, China, the USA, Mexico and India, among others.
 TROESTER has been successfully developing and producing machines and systems for international customers in the rubber and plastics industry for 130 years.

 Innovation does not always have to take place behind closed doors